lukechadwick/xiayu/README.md

 # xiayu

-Personal project for school / Testbed for developing a game in Javascript using the canvas.
+Personal Project / Testbed for developing a game from scratch in Javascript / Canvas.

 Playable here: https://lukechadwick.github.io/xiayu/